TieuLongPhan/SynRBL/README.md

   and accuracy rates of your dataset.
 Keep in mind that an exact comparison between rebalanced and expected reaction is a highly conservative evaluation.
-An unbalance reaction might have multiple equaly viable balanced soltions.
+An unbalance reaction might have multiple equaly viable balanced solutions.
 Besides the exact comparison (default) the benchmark command supports a few similarity measures like ECFP and pathway fingerprints for the comparison between rebalanced reaction and the expected balanced reaction.